camdoherty/py-linux-sysmon/README.md

 # pysysmon

 A python script that collects and displays system information in an HTML file.
-It uses the psutil to get metrics of system performance, health and security.
+It uses psutil to get metrics of system performance, health and security.

 ## Features